MaximeAmadasi/arduino-rc-sim/README.md

-# spektrumrc-sim
+# arduinorc-sim
-Use an Arduino board to transform your SpektrumRC receiver to a game controller
+Use an Arduino board to transform your RC receiver to a game controller